Nilpotency, almost nonnegative curvature and the gradient flow: Introduction

-Due to Yamaguchi's fibration theorem \cite{Yam}, manifolds which are almost nonnegatively curved in the generalized sense play the same central role in collapsing under a lower curvature bound as almost flat manifolds do in the Cheeger-Fukaya-Gromov theory of collapsing with bounded curvature (see \cite{CFG}).
+Due to Yamaguchi's fibration theorem \cite{Yam}, manifolds which are almost nonnegatively curved in the generalized sense play the same central role in collapsing under a lower curvature bound as almost flat manifolds do in the Cheeger--Fukaya--Gromov theory of collapsing with bounded curvature (see \cite{CFG}).

 It is not known whether all manifolds which are almost nonnegatively curved in the generalized sense are almost nonnegatively curved.
 Clearly, if $k=0$, this definition reduces to the standard one.
 Moreover, it is easy to see that all results of the present article, as well as all results about almost nonnegatively curved manifolds mentioned earlier (except possibly for the ones concerning the $\hat A$-genus and Yamabe constant), hold for manifolds which are almost nonnegatively curved in the sense of Definition~\ref{defn:ann}.